 Broadcasting at HHS is open to students in 9th through 12th grades.
 Broadcasting is both a co-curricular and extra-curricular activity.
-For the 2020-2021 school year, students will work to live-stream high school varsity home football games, create commercials, and deliver weekly update broadcasts.
+Students will work to live-stream high school varsity home football games, create commercials, and deliver weekly update broadcasts.
 Students will work with cameras, video editing, and sound, and will be on-camera broadcasters.

 Students who have an interest and/or knowledge of broadcasting should visit with Mr. Hebenstreit in room 207.